stratum/stratum/stratum/tools/stratum-replay/README.md

 Copy those files to your laptop or the place you are going to run stratum-replay tool.

-## Step 2 - Replay the pipeline and P4Runtime writes
+## Step 2 - Replay the pipeline, and P4Runtime writes

-We provide a container image which includes prebuilt stratum-replay binary.
+We provide a container image that includes a prebuilt stratum-replay binary.

 To use it, you can run the following commands: